 Chojubai’s ease of ramification is enhanced with training, creating dense forms of intense complexity.
 Most unique to the Chojubai is the natural eccentricity and unexpected angles and directions in the branching, which are usually encouraged as they represent the special flavor of this variety.
 If this were a plant trained by music, that music would be jazz.

 If you have a Chojubai, you’re lucky.
 Keep it moist.
-Plant in deeper containers to hold more water.
+But plant in deeper containers to prevent soggy situations.
 If you have a young plant, put it in a big training pot with large size soil mix for a few years, so you have some energy to manipulate.
 Keep in the sun.
 Use a pesticide when shoots are elongating to control aphids.
 Wire main branches and shoots from the base for multiple trunks, and cut and grow following that.
 This is not so much to create branch taper, as there will be little of that, but for the short, zigzagging and erratic branching that is only created by many years of scissor work.
 Cut back in June to one to three internodes only on refined trees, leave extensions on younger plants to develop trunk.
 Always immediately remove shoots that come from the base that you are not intending to use as trunks—they will weaken the older areas.
 There’s more to it, but that will get you started.

 After all those words and photos, there’s no hiding that I’m totally besotted with Chojubai.
 Ah well.
 Another personal secret offered to the globe.
 But I have a wondering curiosity if these images stirred—if any photograph CAN stir—the endearments that Chojubai have raised in myself and others lucky enough to have seen them in person.
 I imagine many of you have never seen Chojubai before.
 What do you think?
 Something you’d like to see more of?